ADVERTISEMENT

 Like maps and atlases, gazetteers are an essential tool, as they help you understand the jurisdictions your ancestors lived within.
 These volumes are geographical dictionaries that summarize information about and cross-reference villages, districts and other geopolitical divisions.
 When you look up a place, you’ll learn the administrative district it’s in, the correct spelling (or alternate spellings) of the name, and names of local parishes.
 Some gazetteers even shed light on life in the ancestral village, including population, area, prominent religions, history and even civil records offices.
 Look up neighboring villages for clues to where a “missing” ancestors may be hiding.

 Check gazetteers for multiple years, as parish boundaries often changed.
 A gazetteer may not list all name variants, and you might find the same name in multiple areas.
 Narrowing your search criteria by a modern-day place can help.
-Further, you might want to try the resources at FamilySearch.org.
+Further, you might want to try the resources at FamilySearch.

-FamilySearch has an excellent collection of universal gazetteers.
+FamilySearch has an excellent collection of US gazetteers.
 You can access many gazetteers (and old maps and atlases) by checking the online catalog for microfilmed items you can borrow through your local FamilySearch Center.
 You also can find gazetteers in reference sections of most libraries.

 Related Reads